acingraham/LaneyBug2/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+### Adding files workflow
+- Run `pip3 install --user TikTokApi` # Just needs to be done first time setting up.
+Figure out how to automate this.
+- Run `python -m playwright install` # Just needs to be done first time setting up.
+Figure out how to automate this.
+- `python3 scrape.py`
+- `ls.js` # Appends filenames in the videos directory into the videoList.json file and removes any duplicates

 ## Roadmap
 ### Next
+- Show different pages for /, /skip, /other, and /admin
+- Curate more videos
+- Automatically move liked tiktoks to project
+- Add history functions
+- Only show videos not previously seen

 - Move to AWS
+- Add favorites ability
 - Figure out broken videos.
 One example is 6982697321247018245.mp4
 - Make it mobile friendly
 - Log videos that have errored